api7/grpc-client-nginx-module/README.md

 in the background thread are done, so a long timeout may block Nginx from exiting.

+## Why don't we

+### Why don't we use the gRPC code in Nginx

+Because Nginx doesn't provide an interface for the gRPC feature.
+It requires we to copy & paste and assemble the components.

-## Why don't we compile the gRPC library into the Nginx module
+### Why don't we compile the gRPC library into the Nginx module

 The official gRPC library is written in C++ and requires >2GB dependencies.
 We don't use bazel/cmake to build Nginx and downloading >2GB dependencies will